neonatura/shioncoin_2.x/README.md

 signrawtransaction <hex string> [{"txid":txid,"vout":n,"scriptPubKey":hex},...] [<privatekey1>,...] [sighashtype="ALL"]

-stop
+shutdown

 validateaddress <address>

 verifymessage <address> <signature> <message>
 </small>

 The shcoind daemon and client programs store data in the "/var/lib/share/blockchain/" directory.
-Commands are provided in order to import or export in either a legacy or optimized manner.
-No RPC access is permitted except via the local machine and only by the automatically generated rpc credentials.
+These programs will not [automatically] attempt to read the contents of the traditional currency hierarchy (i.e. "~/.usde/").
+Commands are provided in order to import or export in either a legacy and/or optimized manner for the entire block-chain, wallet transactions, and network peer addresses.
+No RPC access is permitted except via the local machine and only with the automatically generated rpc credentials (see "rpc.conf" file).